 Is the Service at which we celebrate The Lord's Supper.
 What a joy!
 What a privilege!
 In The Sacrament our Lord gives into our mouths not only bread and wine, but also His very Body and Blood to eat and drink.
 In this Sacrament He assures us that our sins are forgiven and He strengthens our faith.

-Both common cup and Individual cup will be received at the same time; afterward the individual cups should be placed in the bowls against the wall as you return to your seat.
+Both common cup and Individual cup will be received at the same time; afterward the individual cups should be placed in the bowls as you return to your seat.

 Holy Communion guests please read: The Sacred Scriptures and the Lutheran Confessions teach that prior to a person's receiving the Lord's Supper that a person needs to be (1) Baptized in the name of the Triune God, (2)instructed in the meaning of the Sacrament and (3) be able to examine himself or herself.